hebergonza719/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It eliminates prop drilling.
+It allows access and manipulation of a state across all levels of the application.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions – they send information from your application to your store.

+Reducers - they handle how the state will change based on actions.

+Store – it holds and handles the application state, it brings actions and reducers together.

+Store is the single source of truth because it is the only place where state can be used to change your data.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is data that can be used throughout all the application, any component has access to it.
+Component state is usually used in the component level, no need to manipulate said state outside of the component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It is a middleware that allows us to make action creators that return a function instead of an action.
+These actions creators can be used in many different ways.
+It can be used to delay a dispatch, or to dispatch only if a specific condition is met.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I prefer using redux because it easier for me to understand.
+There is a clear process to follow step by step, and it includes application level state and reducers.

 ## Project Set Up